houssamder/projet_java-acadA/README.md

-# Esante Desktop Medical Clinic Management System
+# EsantePLUS Desktop Medical Clinic Management System

 ESante is a medical clinic management system designed for desktop usage, created to streamline clinic operations, including appointment scheduling, patient and employee management,  and more.